kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_paths.md

 - **Duration**: The time it took to record the path.
 - **Distance**: The distance of the path.
 - **Points**: The number of points in the path.
 - **Difficulty**: An estimate of the difficulty of the path.
-This is calculated based on the distance, elevation change, and slope of the path.
+Calculated based on the distance, elevation change, and slope.
 - **Ascent**: The total elevation gain of the path.
 - **Descent**: The total elevation loss of the path.
 - **Lowest Point**: The lowest elevation of the path.
-Clicking this will select the point on the map.
+Click to select on the map.
 - **Highest Point**: The highest elevation of the path.
-Clicking this will select the point on the map.
+Click to select on the map.
-- **Elevation Chart**: A chart showing the elevation of the path over distance.
-You can click a point on the chart to select it.
+- **Elevation Chart**: A chart showing the path's elevation over distance.
+Click a point on the chart to select it.
-- **Points**: To see the list of points in the path, click the menu button in the top right and select 'Points'.
-You can click a point to select it.
-You can also click the menu button on a point to navigate to it, create a beacon for it, or delete it.
+- **Points**: To see the list of points in the path, click the menu button in the top-right and select 'Points'.
+Click a point to select it.
+Click the menu button on a point to navigate to it, create a beacon for it, or delete it.

 ## Path Styles
-You can adjust the appearance of a path by opening the path and clicking the dropdown for the line style or line color at the top of the screen.
-You can also change the appearance of the path's points by clicking the point style dropdown on the top right of the screen.
-You can choose between the following point styles:
+Adjust the path's appearance by opening it and selecting the line style or line color from the dropdowns at the top of the screen.
+Change the appearance of the path's points by selecting the point style from the dropdown on the top-right.
+Choose between the following point styles:

-- **None**: No points will be shown.
+- **None**: No points shown.
-- **Cell signal**: The cell signal strength at each point will be shown.
+- **Cell signal**: Show cell signal strength at each point.
-- **Elevation**: The elevation at each point will be shown.
+- **Elevation**: Show elevation at each point.
-- **Time**: The time each point was recorded will be shown.
+- **Time**: Show the time each point was recorded.
-- **Slope**: The slope at each point will be shown.
+- **Slope**: Show the slope at each point.

-A key is shown before the path map to indicate what the colors mean.
+A key below the path map explains the colors.

-The default path styles can be set in Settings > Navigation > 'Default path style' for the line style and Settings > Navigation > 'Default path color' for the line color.
+Set the default path styles in Settings > Navigation > 'Default path style' for the line style and Settings > Navigation > 'Default path color' for the line color.

 ## Simplify a Path
 Paths can be simplified to reduce the number of points in the path.
 This can be useful to improve the performance of the path rendering and may improve the accuracy of the path by removing GPS errors.

-To simplify a path, open the path and click the menu button in the top right corner of the screen.
+To simplify a path, open the path and click the menu button in the top-right corner of the screen.
 Select 'Simplify path' and choose the desired simplification quality.
 High quality means fewer points will be removed, while low quality means more points will be removed.

 Once the path has been simplified, it is not possible to undo the simplification.